AlexisAuriac/Web-Security-CTF/README.md

 ## What it is

 Almost the same as potionseller except:
-- the strongest potion is available without injection
+- The strongest potion is available without injection
 - A link to the "Admin Space" appeared on the site, connecting requires a login and a password

 ## Solution